Esthero: 2007–2011: Split from record company and collaborations

 In 2007, Esthero amicably parted ways with Venus Management.
 She continues to have a familial bond with Zack and Beau.
 Esthero is currently self managed.

-2008 was an eventful year for Esthero, with a number of high-profile collaborations including the viral sensation Yes We Can, a song (with accompanying video) inspired by a speech delivered by Barack Obama and produced by will.i.am.
+2008 was an eventful year for Esthero, with a number of high-profile collaborations including the viral sensation "Yes We Can", a song (with accompanying video) inspired by a speech delivered by Barack Obama and produced by will.i.am.
 Esthero also provided the voice of the spaceship J.A.N.E. on Kanye West's Glow in the Dark tour and appeared on his album 808s & Heartbreak, on which she co-wrote three tracks under her real name.
-2008 also saw her take on the role of producer for a track from Dangerous Muse's debut album and a co-writer on Brandy's album "Human".
+2008 also saw her take on the role of producer for a track from Dangerous Muse's debut album and a co-writer on Brandy's album Human.
 She is featured on hip hop music producer Timbaland's 2009 album Shock Value II on the songs "Can You Feel It" and "Undertow" with band The Fray.
-The latter entered the Billboard Hot 100 at number 100, giving Esthero her first and only Hot 100 entry in the US.
+The latter entered the Billboard Hot 100 at number 100, giving Esthero her only Hot 100 entry in the US.

 2012–present: Everything Is Expensive and "Baby Steps"

-On June 5, 2012, Esthero released a new single titled "Never Gonna Let You Go", which was co-written and co-produced with Adam Bravin (She Wants Revenge).
+On June 5, 2012, Esthero released a new single, titled "Never Gonna Let You Go", which was co-written and co-produced with Adam Bravin (She Wants Revenge).
 The song was featured in the February 21, 2013 episode of the ABC medical drama Grey's Anatomy, titled "This Is Why We Fight".
 The song reached number 72 on the Canadian Hot 100, giving Esthero her first entry on the chart.

 On October 30, 2012, Esthero self-released a new album titled Everything Is Expensive.
 It debuted at number thirteen on the Billboard Top Heatseekers chart in the US.
 In Canada, the album was released through Universal Music.

 In 2016, "Breath from Another" was nominated for a Polaris Heritage Prize, for best album from 1996 to 2005.
 The album lost, however, to Arcade Fire's "Funeral" (which won the public vote) and Lhasa de Sela's "La Llorona" (which won the jury vote).

-In 2019, Esthero was featured in Black Eyed Peas song "4ever", and was in the accompanying music video which was published on February 1, 2019.
+In 2019, Esthero was featured in Black Eyed Peas song "4ever", and was in the accompanying music video, which was published on February 1, 2019.
 Via social media, Esthero announced the song "Baby Steps" on February 3, 2019.